 I would consider the Alexandra, where friends stayed.
 They have a great front desk staff and good buffet breakfast which I tried two mornings.
 It is in a good location on the Via Veneto.
 I have also stayed at the five star Excelsior, also on the Via Veneto, in the past which is a beautiful old hotel in a perfect location and the Hotel Massimo D’Azeglio near the Termini train station.

 The Eden, which is part of the Dorchester Collection, is a beautiful property with great views of the city from its rooftop bar and restaurant.

-Other hotel properties getting good press recently include the JK Place Roma, the Cavalieri by Waldorf Astoria, The First Luxury Art Hotel, Boscolo Aleph, Parco dei Principi, Sofitel Rome Villa Borghese, Gigli d’oro Suite, Star Hotels Michelangelo, the contemporary Relais Orso and the Stendhal.
+Other hotel properties getting good press recently include the JK Place Roma, the Cavalieri by Waldorf Astoria, The First Luxury Art Hotel, Aleph Rome Hotel, Parco dei Principi, Sofitel Rome Villa Borghese, Gigli d’oro Suite, Star Hotels Michelangelo, the contemporary Relais Orso and the Stendhal.
 Friends also like the Hotel Manfredi at the Spanish Steps.
 The new G-Rough, a luxury ten-suite property, is getting rave reviews and is located near the Piazza Navona.

 Chicago friends just back from Rome, loved the JB Relais Luxury, a small boutique property with great service and owners.